Dolomedes dondalei: Description

 This species is one of four species of Dolomedes found in New Zealand, and grows up to 7 cm across, including legs.
-It has yellow stripes down its cephalothroax, which is dark orange-brown where D. aquaticus is grey.
+It has yellow stripes down its cephalothorax, which is dark orange-brown where D. aquaticus is grey.
 It has distinctive features of the male pedipalps and female genitalia, but can easily be distinguished from other Dolomedes species by the stripes down each side of the abdomen, which are light yellow-brown with several patches extending a little way towards the midline.
 Body length is 12–18 mm in males, 18–25 mm in females.
 Because they weigh less than a gram and are covered with hydrophobic hairs, these spiders can walk on the water surface without sinking.

 Range and habitat

 D. dondalei is endemic to New Zealand, and is found throughout the North and South Islands.

-Unlike the closely-related D. aquaticus, which is found in open riverbeds and lake shores, D. dondalei prefers shaded waterways with native forest or dense vegetation.
+Unlike the closely related D. aquaticus, which is found in open riverbeds and lake shores, D. dondalei prefers shaded waterways with native forest or dense vegetation.
 It lives under rocks close to rivers.
 Adults are most commonly seen in December and January.